-III.
-NETWORK SCENARIO
+V. NETWORK SCENARIO

 The algorithm has been developed and tested, detecting availability problems of public internet servers for clients at Public University of Navarre.
-Captured data comes from author's research group infrastructure who has access to a sniffer with its own software between university main access and academic internet provider (Rediris) as seen on Figure 1.
+Captured data comes from author's research group infrastructure who has access to a sniffer with its own software between university main access and academic internet provider (Rediris) as seen in Figure 5.
 The group has an ongoing packet trace collection campaign since 2004 providing 1Gbps traces from the access of an academic community.